Finding a Job After Rehab

 Going Back to Your Old Job After Rehab

 Some employers offer employees who have gone to rehab the opportunity to return.
 This does pose pros and cons, however.
 Getting an old job back can ease the job hunt.
 However, the ex-patient has to realize circumstances have changed at work, and there can be obstacles.
 New challenges would include dealing with judgements of others.
-Ex-workers may gossip, or keep someone at arm’s length, ignorant to the growth and healing potential treatment has.
+Former colleagues may gossip, or keep someone at arm’s length, ignorant to the growth and healing potential treatment has.
+However, this is mitigated by the fact that going into treatment is generally confidential, and other colleagues do not know unless the individual tells them.

 This form of job stress can create the temptation to reuse the substances someone entered rehab for.
 Here, the employee has to recall helpful coping strategies learned in rehab to maintain sobriety.
 It would also be beneficial to maintain a close relationship with your boss and maintain a strong sense of identity.
 Having a central focus of resisting temptation and seeing one’s self as “new and improved” may be a reminder to not engage in old habits.